96jonesa/whominator/README.md

     whominator.whominate("""some text""")

 To avoid using delimeters in hard-coded strings, I advise surrounding the text in triple-qoutes ("""some text""") as opposed to single-qoutes ('some text') or double-quotes ("some text").
-If you do this, you will only have to delimit double quotes at the very end of the text (to avoid ending with more than three quotes).
+If you do this, you will only have to delimit double-quotes at the very end of the text (to avoid ending with more than three quotes).

 # Soon to Come